Quebec Bridge: Post-completion history

-Aftermath
+Aftermath of the collapse

-The disaster showed the power an engineer could have in a project that was improperly supervised.
-As one result, Galbraith and others formed around 1925 what are now recognized as organizations of Professional Engineers.
-P.Engs are under different rules and regulations based on the organization to which they belong.
-General guidelines include that an engineer must pass an ethical examination, be able to show good character through the use of character witnesses, and have applicable engineering experience (in Canada this constitutes a minimum of four years' practice under a certified Professional Engineer).
+The disaster showed the dangers of inadequately supervised work.
+As a protection from it, Galbraith and other engineers formed around 1925 what are now recognized as organizations of Professional Engineers (P.Engs).
+Professional Engineers are under different rules and regulations based on the organization to which they belong.
+General guidelines include that an engineer must pass an ethical examination, be able to show good character through the use of character witnesses, and have applicable engineering experience (in Canada that constitutes a minimum of four years' practice under a certified Professional Engineer).
 Moreover, engineers must be registered in the province in which they work.
 These engineering organizations are regulated by the respective provinces and the title "Professional Engineer" (or "Ingénieur" in Quebec) is reserved only to members who belong to this organization.

-On August 29, 2006, a year-long commemoration was begun in the Kahnawake Reserve for the lives of the 33 Mohawk men who died in 1907.
-One year later, on August 29, 2007, memorial services were held to dedicate a concrete structure displaying the victims' names on the Lévis side of the bridge, and to unveil a steel replica of the bridge in Kahnawake.
+On 29 August 2006, a year-long commemoration was begun in the Kahnawake Reserve for the lives of the 33 Mohawk men who died in 1907.
+One year later, on 29 August 2007, memorial services were held to dedicate a concrete structure displaying the victims' names on the Lévis side of the bridge, and to unveil a steel replica of the bridge in Kahnawake.

-Corrosion and maintenance controversy
+Corrosion and maintenance

-In 2015, the Quebec bridge was included in a list of the 10 most endangered historic sites in Canada by the National Trust of Canada due to long overdue paint and repair work.
+In 2015, the Quebec Bridge was included in a list of the 10 most endangered historic sites in Canada by the National Trust of Canada because of long-overdue paint and repair work.